ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 there be precisely one From: header), care must be taken by the receiving MTA to recognize such messages as the threats they might be and handle them appropriately.

+The case of a syntactically valid multi-valued RFC5322.From field presents a particular challenge.
+Experience has shown that most such messages are abusive and/or unwanted by their recipients, and given this fact, an MTA may make a negative disposition decision for the message prior to and instead of its being subjected to DMARC processing.
+However, in a case where a Mail Receiver requires that the message go through DMARC processing, a recommended approach as per [@!RFC7489] is to apply the DMARC check to each domain found in the RFC5322.From field as the Author Domain and apply the most strict policy selected among the checks that fail.
+Such an approach might prove useful for a small number of Author Domains, but it is likely that applying such logic to messages with a larger number of domains (as defined by each Mail Receiver) will expose the Mail Receiver to a form of denial of service attack, and so applying a negative disposition decision to the message may be the best course of action.

 ##  External Reporting Addresses {#external-report-addresses}